Response of quantum spin networks to attacks: Background

-The average degree for ER networks is peaked around $Z = (n-1)p$, and the width of the degree distribution is $\sqrt{(n-1)p(1-p)}$.
-We will find that $Z$ is an important parameter in determining the universal behavior of the emergent networks discussed in Sec.~\ref{subsec: MI}, and that their behaviors nearly collapse onto one another when plotted versus $\lambda = h/(ZJ)$, where $h$ and $J$ are Hamiltonian parameters to be defined in Sec.~\ref{sec: Hamiltonian}.
-We will explain this collapse with MF theory explained in Sec.~\ref{subsec: MF}.

 Networks generated by the WS model are parameterized by two numbers, an even integer $K$ which specifies the mean degree, and $0\leq p\leq 1$.
 Here, $K$ is the mean degree of a node, and $p$ is the probability that a link between two nodes $(i,j)$ is removed and rewired to connect $i$ to another node $j'$.
 When $p=0$, WS networks are regular, and when $p=1$, they are random and have a structure close to ER networks~\footnote{An ensemble of WS networks at $p=1$ still has some differences with an ensemble of ER networks.
 For example, the minimum possible degree of any node in any WS network is $K/2$, and the total number of links is $n*K/2$.
 Whereas, the minimum possible degree of any node in a connected ER network is $1$, and the total number of links is binomially distributed.}.
-WS networks have small-world properties in that they have a short path length: the average distance between any two nodes grows as $\bar{d} \approx\log (n)$.
-The average degree of a WS network is fixed, $Z = K$.

 Networks generated by the BA model are parameterized by an integer $m$.
 The BA model is a preferential attachment model in which every new node is attached to $m$ existing nodes of the network, with probability of the new node attaching to an existing node $i$ given by $p_i=\tk_i/\sum_j \tk_j$.
 The BA model is scale-free, because upon adding nodes, it quickly generates a power-law degree distribution of $P(k)\approx k^{-3}$.
 The average degree of a BA network is fixed, $Z = 2m(n-m)/n$.